SuperSat001/Question-Extractor/readme.md

 - Tkinter window will open.

+First you will have to choose `saving location` for generated pictures.

-First you'll get to select file.
+Then you'll get to select file.
 Both `.png` and `.pdf` are accepted.

 Main image is under `Current Question` on which operations below are going to be performed.